2021 Summer Day Camp

 *This schedule is intended as a general outline and is subject to change based on the session.

-Drop Off and Pick Up Options
+Drop Off and Pick Up Info

 Keystone Science School has made several changes to camper drop-off in an effort to manage risk of all parents and campers on campus.
 Campers will immediately participate in a brief health pre-screen before exiting their vehicle.
-Upon completion of the pre-screen, all campers and families will be asked to follow social distancing guidelines as outlined by the CDC.
+Upon completion of the pre-screen, all campers and families will be asked to follow guidelines as outlined by the CDC.

 Drop-off and Pick-Up

 Drop Off: 8:30am-9:00am

 Pick Up: 4:30pm-5:00pm (I.D.
 Required)